yoavram/Milpitas/ms/ms.md

 only drift changes the phenotype frequency, and evolution is neutral.
 Indeed, we get $f_A(x) = f_B(x) \equiv 1$.

-Third, with full parental effect ($\rho = 1$), the model becomes a standard two-type Wright-Fisher model.
+Third, with full parental effect ($\rho = 1$), the model becomes a standard two-type selection model.
 We get $f_A^k(0) f_B^l(0) = \Big(\frac{W}{w}\Big)^{k-l}$.
 Since $W > w$, we find that $\frac{x_{k+l}}{x_0}$ is
 $$
 \begin{cases}